mculinovic/cpppoa/README.md

 ## Usage

-To use cpppoa as programming interface just do following - include poa.hpp and compile it together with cpppoa:
+To use cpppoa as programming interface just do following - include poa.hpp in your code and compile it together with source files in cppppoa/src directory:

 ```